magentabusiness/magentabusiness.github.io/_includes/docs/reference/snmp-api.md

 }
 ```

 Let's move further to the third version of SNMP.
-ThingsBoard uses "authPriv" security level, which enables both
+IoT Hub uses "authPriv" security level, which enables both
 authentication and encryption.
 Used security model is USM (User-based Security Model).

 There are following properties to configure for your SNMP v3 device (in addition to host and port):